francesco-mannella/Kick-starting-Concept-Formation-With-Intrinsically-Motivated-Learning/README.md

           -s SEED, --seed SEED  Simulation seed
           -x, --plots           Plot graphs

 All parameters for a simulation (included the number of epochs to be run) are described in [SMMain.py](https://github.com/francesco-mannella/Kick-starting-Concept-Formation-With-Intrinsically-Motivated-Learning/blob/main/src/params.py).
+Modify the **params.py** file in the copied **src** folder if you need to tweek the parameters of a simulation.

 Example: